goschtl/zope/zope2book/trunk/source/ObjectOrientation.rst

 *behavior* of that object.

 The objects constructed by a class are called *instances of the class*, or (more often) just *instances*.
-For example, the Zope 'Examples' folder is an *instance of* the 'Folder' class.
-The 'Examples' folder has an 'id' attribute of 'Examples', while another folder may have an 'id' attribute of 'MyFolder'.
+For example, the Zope 'index' page is an *instance of* the 'Page Template' class.
+The 'index' page has an 'id' attribute of 'index', while another page may have an 'id' attribute of 'my_page'.
 However, while they have different attribute values, since they are both instances of the same class, they both behave identically.
 All the objects that can be administered using the ZMI are instances of a class.
-Typically, the classes from which these objects are constructed are defined in the Zope *Products* created by Zope developers and community members.
+Typically, the classes from which these objects are constructed are defined in the add-ons created by Zope developers and community members.

 Inheritance
 -----------